sarzil-hossain/reactance/library/README.md

       - [hysteria.py](#hysteria.py)

 ## Description
-Custom modules for user management for different protcols
+Custom modules for user management for different protcols.
+Each module takes a list of users as input, writes to configuration or password file, returns a list of usernames and passwords that are printed at the end of playbook run.

  ## Protocols
 ### xray.py